caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 ^^^^^^^^^^^

 This worker flags the data and returns statistics on the flags.
-As all other workers, it can be run multiple times within a single Caracal run as explained at :ref:`configfile` (though this feature is not necessarily useful for all workers).
+As all other workers, it can be run multiple times within a single CARACal run as explained at :ref:`configfile` (though this feature is not necessarily useful for all workers).
 It can flag data based on, e.g., channel-, antenna- and time selection, or using automated algorithms that run on autocorrelations (to catch antennas with clear problems) or